by Megan Stals

 Brokerage fees in Australia: What you'll pay to invest in shares

-In this article, we will paint a clear picture of precisely what a brokerage fee is and how much you can expect to pay when making ASX trades or investing in international shares.
+Investors, both new and experienced, may hesitate to invest due to various factors.
+One of the main reasons is the fees associated with buying or selling shares.
+In this article, we will paint a clear picture of precisely what a brokerage fee is and how much you can expect to pay when buying ASX stocks or investing in U.S. shares.

 What is a brokerage fee?